 The type-II seesaw mechanism is special from other variants in two ways.
-First, the one-to-one relation between neutrino mass matrix and triplet Yukawa coupling makes it easy to detect the flavor structure of the theory directly from the neutrino mass matrix, which can be reconstructed from low energy data.
-Second, only one triplet scalar can generate three light neutrino masses though with this minimal set up there is a drawback with leptogenesis.
+First, the one-to-one relation between neutrino mass matrix and triplet Yukawa coupling makes it easy to detect the flavor structure of the theory directly from the neutrino mass matrix, which can be reconstructed from the low energy data.
+Second, only one triplet scalar can generate three light neutrino masses.
+But with this setup, there is a drawback with leptogenesis.
 In the presence of complex couplings of the triplet with the SM Higgs and the leptons, the leptonic CP asymmetry is generated only at higher loops and is highly suppressed.
-Therefore, new sources (addition of heavy right handed neutrino/ triplet scalar) for neutrino mass are required for successful leptogenesis in the type-II framework.
+Therefore, new sources (addition of heavy right handed neutrino/ triplet scalar) of CP violation are required for successful leptogenesis in the type-II framework.
 The addition of another triplet is supported by another ground.
 Although substantial evidence has been collected from experiments in support of neutrino oscillation, a lot remains to be known including absolute values of masses, mass generation mechanism, and nature of neutrinos: Dirac or Majorana.
 In the absence of a clear theoretical understanding, various texture zeros in the neutrino mass matrix have been investigated.
 The zero entries are often backed by some underlying flavor symmetry in the lepton sector.
 Also, the reduced number of free parameters in the neutrino mass matrix enhances the predictivity.
 In this context, two-zero textures have gathered considerable attention.
 Two zero texture \cite{Frampton:2002yf,Fritzsch:2011qv} in the lepton mass matrix arising from some underlying flavor symmetry render useful studies.
-One such two zero texture mass matrix represented as $B_2$ where $e-\mu$ and $\tau-\tau$ elements are zero.
-This texture naturally emerges by adding two triplet scalars in the SM and imposing a horizontal symmetry group ${\mathcal{Z}_3}$ \cite{Grimus:2004az,Fritzsch:2011qv}.
-The references \cite{Meloni:2014yea,Singh:2019baq} study the viability of two zero textures in the recent neutrino oscillation experimental data and Planck \cite{Planck:2018vyg} data and show that the texture $B_2$ is consistent with data in the normal ordering of neutrino masses.
+One such two zero texture mass matrix represented as $B_2$, where $e-\mu$ and $\tau-\tau$ elements of neutrino mass matrix are zero.
+This texture naturally emerges by adding two triplet scalars in the SM and by imposing a horizontal symmetry, ${\mathcal{Z}_3}$ \cite{Grimus:2004az,Fritzsch:2011qv}.
+The authors in the references \cite{Meloni:2014yea,Singh:2019baq} study the viability of two zero textures in the recent neutrino oscillation experimental data and Planck \cite{Planck:2018vyg} data and show that the texture $B_2$ is consistent with data in the normal ordering of neutrino masses.